• Loading stock data...

 It’s not the only old-school way Smart does business at Marquette.
 He has also almost entirely eschewed the transfer portal.
 Marquette is the only men’s team in Division I that has not signed a transfer in the last three years, an approach that players have appreciated.
 “He always says he’s not going to throw us back in the water like we’re fishing,” forward David Joplin told the Milwaukee Journal Sentinel last month.

 Smart has rebuilt his reputation in Milwaukee.
-He was a wunderkind when he led Virginia Commonwealth to the Final Four in 2011, but failed to win a single tournament game in his next stop at Texas, where he was fired after six years in 2021.
+He was a wunderkind when he led Virginia Commonwealth to the Final Four in 2011, but failed to win a single tournament game in his next stop at Texas, where he left after six years in 2021.
 Under Smart, the Golden Eagles made their first Sweet 16 in a decade last year, and they’re currently ranked in the top 25 as the Big East tournament tips off in New York on Thursday afternoon.
 Most bracket projections have them safely in the NCAA tournament as a No. 8 seed.

 Agents aren’t wholly foreign to Smart’s program.
 Last year, when Tyler Kolek was famous enough to garner his own marketing offers, Smart encouraged him to sign with an agent to handle off-the-court brand deals, Kolek told the Milwaukee Sentinel Journal.
 Kolek and Jones both appeared in a Skims campaign last year, and Jones has hawked Crush Soda on social media this year.